Common name: Dwarf She-oak

 Branchlets to 8 cm long; articles often somewhat waxy, with pubescent furrows, 5–6 mm long, 0.5–0.8 mm diam.; ridges very slightly rounded-convex; teeth 5 or 6 (rarely 4), erect, not overlapping, not withering, 0.3–0.6 mm long.

-Distribution and occurrence: in heath on sandstone, exposed situations such as ridges on the eastern highlands; coast and tablelands south from Cowan and Upper Cudgegong R.
+Distribution and occurrence: Coast and tablelands south from Cowan and Upper Cudgegong River.

 NSW subdivisions: CC, SC, CT, ST